Notice: This page requires JavaScript to function properly.

 Introduction to Python

-A list is a data type that can hold multiple items, which can be of various types such as numbers, strings, tuples, and more.
+A list is a data type that can store multiple items of various types, such as numbers, strings, and tuples.

 copy